 How Porn Affects Relationships

 Pornography can have a profound and damaging effect on relationships.
 While it can be considered a form of entertainment for some, it can also lead to the destruction of trust, communication, and intimacy in romantic relationships.
 Pornography can create unrealistic expectations and can make people feel less attractive or desirable, leading to insecurity and jealousy.
 It can also become an addiction that leads to obsession and distraction from other aspects of life.
-This article will discuss how porn affects relationships and offer advice on how to address the issue if it is affecting your own relationship.
+This article will discuss how porn affects personal relationships and offer advice on how to address the issue if it is affecting your own relationship.

 Pornography often leads to a decrease in communication and trust.
 People may feel as though their partner is not being completely honest with them or that they are not being respected, which can be incredibly damaging for any relationship.
-Pornography also creates unrealistic expectations about sex and relationships, which can make it difficult for people to live up to in real life.
+Pornography also creates unrealistic expectations about sex and sexual relationships itself, which can make it difficult for people to live up to in real life.
 This can lead to feelings of inadequacy or inferiority.

-Pornography can also lead to addiction.
+Pornography can also lead to porn addiction.
 People may become obsessed with watching porn and find it difficult to focus on other aspects of their lives.
 This can cause them to neglect their partners and other important relationships, and it can lead to serious problems with their mental health.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs